-There are always going to be times when you need to ask for more from your team.
+There are always going to be times when you need to ask for more from your team in your law firm, accountancy firm or other professional service firm.
 It may be your busy season, or maybe your firm has made headcount cuts – but the workload has stayed the same.
 In this blog post, we have a look at how to motivate your team to get stuck in and work harder.
 As the person in charge of a team you have two options:

 - Shout, rant and make their life a misery (we’ve all experienced partners who work this way!)